 The FY 2007 DON evaluation of its management controls indicated that DON's system of administrative and operational internal controls overall, in effect as of June 30, 2007, provided qualified assurance, with the exception of seven material weaknesses, that controls are in place, operating effectively, and being used.
 The DON has planned aggressive corrective action to strengthen internal controls; it has targeted three of the material weaknesses to be ready for closure during FY 2008, with ongoing remediation programs established for the remaining weaknesses.
-Increased attention throughout the preparation of the FY 2007 Statement of Assurance and the resulting transparency of the reporting process ensure that the internal controls over DON's operational, administrative, and business processes are reasonably sound.
+Increased attention throughout the preparation of the FY 2007 Statement of Assurance and the resulting transparency of the reporting processes are reasonably sound.